Someone offhandedly said to me recently that I’d make a good literary agent.

 Playing it safe

-Most of you that are reading are looking forward to the Twitter pitch event #PitMad this week.
-I strongly advise that you keep all this information fresh in your mind as you get likes from agents..
+A lot of you that are reading are looking forward to Twitter pitch events such as #PitMad.
+I strongly advise that you keep all this information fresh in your mind as you get likes from agents.
 Be sure you research EVERY agent you intend to submit further material to, double checking the legitimacy of their accounts and other media.

 And remember, you are not in any way obligated to respond to an agent just because they “like” your #PitMad pitch.
 Only interact with agents you are confident that you want a working relationship with.

-For more information about participating in #PitMad, check out my post #PitMad- How to write the perfect pitch and catch attention.
+For more information about participating in #PitMad, check out my post- How to Write an Eye-Catching #PitMad Pitch.

 Stay armed with eyes wide open as you try to find your place in the publishing world.

-And best of luck to all of you planning to put yourself out there for #PitMad!
+And best of luck to all of you planning to put yourself out there!